Jamie Rasmussen serves as Senior Pastor of Scottsdale Bible Church (SBC) in Scottsdale, Arizona. He has served in this capacity at SBC since 2007.

 Education and Skills

-Pastor Jamie Rasmussen received his Bachelor of Arts in Religion and Psychology from Hillsdale College.
+Jamie received his Bachelor of Arts in Religion and Psychology from Hillsdale College.
 Then he went on to get his Master of Divinity from Trinity Evangelical Divinity School.

 With his gifts in leadership and teaching, Pastor Jamie Rasmussen brings a unique skill set to his lessons.
-He combines biblical revelation with reason to dig deeper into biblical truths.
-He has a talent for applying these lessons to real-life.
+He combines biblical revelation with reason allowing you to dig deeper into biblical truths.
+And he has a talent for applying these lessons to real-life.

 Before coming to SBC, Jamie served growing churches in Detroit, Michigan, London, Ontario (Canada) and Cleveland, Ohio.

-When not preaching, Pastor Jamie Rasmussen reads and expands his knowledge.
+When not preaching, Jamie loves to read and expand his knowledge.
 He firmly believes that “leaders are readers.”
 In fact, he will read multiple books at the same time.

 Some of his favorite genres are theology, leadership, cultural/societal trends, and history.
 When he needs a break, he’ll delve into fiction writing.
 He loves books by John Grisham and Clive Cussler.